grantminer/comparch-fa21/Homework4/README.md

 The first approach (test_adder32a.sv) used this method, but it was not effective.
 Instead, a second method was introduced to generate random numbers and check that they are added correctly.
 This method allows for checking of wide ranges of values, without having to iterate through parameters in all the various ranges.

 The program does not generate new random numbers every time it is run.
 Instead, it produces the same "random" numbers repeatedly.
 But it does help validate the function of the 32 bit adder.

+Running this test is simple.
+After navigating to the correct directory, run the command "make test_adder32" and the test code will run.
+If the program returns "SUCCESS" at the end, no errors have been encountered.

+To run the first implementation that sweeps through inputs over specific ranges, simply run the command "make test_adder32a".